HigherOrderCO/Kind/README.md

 ### Theorem Proving

-Those features allow Formality to express mathematical theorems as types.
+Those features allow Formality to express theorems as types.
 For example, mathematical equality can be defined as:

 ```haskell
 data Eq<A : Type> : (x : A, y : A) -> Type